Author: Jane Widdowson et al, DEBRA New Zealand, February 2016.

 Generalised intermediate RDEB (previously Non-Hallopeau-Siemens)

-In the dominant subtypes of EB, where an informative family tree is known, it is often acceptable for a clinical diagnosis (based on the presenting signs) to be made by a specialist dermatologist.
+In the dominant subtypes of epidermolysis bullosa, where an informative family tree is known, it is often acceptable for clinical diagnosis to be made by a specialist dermatologist based on the presenting signs.

-Squamous cell carcinoma in DEB is diagnosed by its clinical appearance and supported by biopsy.
+Squamous cell carcinoma in dystrophic epidermolysis bullosa is diagnosed by its clinical appearance and supported by biopsy.

 See treatment of epidermolysis bullosa – general.

-Life expectancy is unaffected in dominant DEB (DDEB).
-In recessive DEB (RDEB), life expectancy has now significantly improved due to appropriate management and interventions related to EB complications.
-These include the early detection and treatment of squamous cell carcinoma (SCC).
+Life expectancy is unaffected in dominant dystrophic epidermolysis bullosa.
+In recessive dystrophic epidermolysis bullosa, life expectancy has significantly improved due to appropriate management and interventions related to complications of the disease including the early detection and treatment of squamous cell carcinoma (SCC).

 See the DermNet NZ bookstore.